-If approved, the Senior Director of Counseling and Accessibility Services determines the effective date based on the documentation provided by the healthcare provider, as well as the last date of class attendance.
+If approved, the Director of Counseling Services determines the effective date based on the documentation provided by the healthcare provider, as well as the last date of class attendance.

-Once a medical withdrawal/leave is approved by the Senior Director of Counseling and Accessibility Services, a student must complete and sign the LIM College Withdrawal Form.
+Once a medical withdrawal/leave is approved by the Director of Counseling Services, the student must complete and sign the LIM College Withdrawal Form.
 This form can be obtained from the Office of the Registrar.
 The completed form must be submitted directly to the Registrar.
 A medical withdrawal is not effective until the form is submitted and processed by the Registrar.